-Further related advice and information can also be found at:
+Further related advice and information on this topic can also be found at (click on the links for access):

 - The Energy Saving Trust

 - National Energy Action

-- Energy Saving Tips: five ways to cut costs this winter (BBC)
+- How To Get Rid Of Mould (Centre for Sustainable Energy)

 - What is mould and how to get rid of it?
 (AXA Insurance)

 - What is mould?
 (Airtech Solutions)